blenk92/marstek-ct002-client/README.md

 ### Message Checksum
 The messages send to the ct002 seem to have some kind of checksum in the very last byte.
 I didn't want to spent too much time to figure out how exactly this is calculated.
 This is why i added a brute force mechanism to the script (which just checks values until it finds the correct one if `MARSTEK_MSG_CHECKSUM` is not given in the configuration).
 It only takes a few minutes to do so.
 If you have the correct value you can also just set it via `MARSTEK_MSG_CHECKSUM` to avoid the the brute forcing of the value on every start up

+### Debouncing
+The power values are only published via mqtt if they are changed or after 20 iterations.
+If the script fails to obtain the value from the power meter, the values will be updated on the next iteration.

 ## Related work
 There is some related repos which its worth looking into: